Inesh-Reddy/react-contextapi/README.md

      * When ever the `CountContext` changes.. only the components that uses must change re-render.
 But, in case of ContextAPI it is not happening.

-        `So we need a better state management :  Recoil`
+        `So we need a better state management :  Recoil {State management library}`

 - why you use ContextAPI ?